MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/use-query-parameters.md

 We recommend that you use `-Select` to limit the properties returned by a query to those properties needed by your app.
 This is especially true of queries that might potentially return a large result set.
 Limiting the properties returned in each row will reduce network load and help improve your app's performance.

- In `v1.0`, some Azure AD resources that derive from [DirectoryObject](/graph/api/resources/directoryobject), like [User](/graph/api/resources/user) and [Group](/graph/api/resources/group), return a limited, default subset of properties on reads.
+ Some Azure AD resources that derive from [DirectoryObject](/graph/api/resources/directoryobject), like [User](/graph/api/resources/user) and [Group](/graph/api/resources/group), return a limited, default subset of properties on reads.
 For these resources, you must use `-Select` to return properties outside of the default set.

 ## Top parameter